david-mateo/marabunta/README.md

 A Python library for the design and control of artificial swarms.

 ##Overview
 This package includes tools to either control or simulate specific hardware parts of a robot capable of locomotion and communication with the aim of performing experimental research in artificial swarming.
-It also includes some models of swarming behavior built on said tools.
+It also includes some models of swarming behavior built using these tools.
 The design of robots using this library consists of three main pieces:

 1. The body the robot uses to move and sense the environment.